MilekJakub/Habitlet/docs/Software Requirements Specification.md

 ### Project Scope
 The application will feature an RPG game design, allowing users to experience progress.
-The design will include character development, in-game rewards, and a storyline that advances as users complete learning and productivity tasks.
+The design will include character development, in-game rewards, and a storyline that advances as users complete learning.

-The software will integrate tools such as a Habit Timer, note-taking, goals, events and tasks systems to encourage effective learning and habit-building practices.
+The software will integrate tools such as a Habit Timer, note-taking and goals to encourage effective learning and habit-building practices.

 Users will unlock new features, such as access to the adventures, by completing productivity-related tasks.